• Home

 Repaired cabinet with gel stain touch-ups.

 Looking for the Gel Stain that I used to stain the kitchen cabinets?
 I could not find it in stores, and my best resource was General Finishes via Amazon.
-Learn more about the product and purchase it for yourself right here.
+Learn more about the product and purchase it for yourself.
+Two thumbs up :)

 Share